Home

 Neive is a tiny little place with many a lovely wine estate on its doorstep and it is certainly worthwhile spending a few days here.
 If you do decide to stay in Neive then the utterly charming Villa Lauri is the sensible choice.

-La Morra and Barolo ( home of the famous wine) too are quaint villages and good bases to explore.
+La Morra and Barolo (home of the famous wine) too are quaint villages and good bases to explore.
 In this area there are a couple of really outstanding hotels, they are the Antico Podere Tota Virginia and the Corte Gondina.
 I can recommend both of these hotels without hesitation.
+In fact the gorgeous view in the photo above is that awaiting you at the Antico Podere Tota Virginia.

 When to Visit Piedmont